openimsdk/open-im-sdk-ios/README.md

-# JavaScript/TypeScript Client SDK for OpenIM 👨‍💻💬
+# iOS Client SDK for OpenIM 👨‍💻💬

 Use this SDK to add instant messaging capabilities to your app.
 By connecting to a self-hosted [OpenIM](https://www.openim.online/) server, you can quickly integrate instant messaging capabilities into your app with just a few lines of code.